AndyLau223/Spring-in-action/README.md

 # Spring-in-action

-For the details explanation you can read through the [documentation](https://github.com/AndyLau223/Spring-in-action/blob/main/guides/documentaion.adoc)
+To keep readme briefly, For the detailed explanation please refer to [documentation](https://github.com/AndyLau223/Spring-in-action/blob/main/guides/documentaion.adoc)

 ## build command for all sub-project